 To initiate the WRITE LOCK REGISTER command, the WRITE ENABLE command must be executed to set the write enable latch bit to 1.
 S# is driven LOW and held LOW until the eighth bit of the last data byte has been latched in, after which it must be driven HIGH.
-The command code is input on DQn, followed by three address bytes that point to a location in the sector, and then one data byte that contains the desired settings for lock register bits 0 and 1.
-Each address bit is latched in during the rising edge of the clock.
+The command code is input on DQn, followed by address bytes that point to a location in the sector, and then one data byte that contains the desired settings for lock register bits 0 and 1.